frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

-# FLIR thermal imaging workup and simulation
+# FLIR thermal imaging, workup, simulation, and minimization for CB-PDMS-laser system

+This repository contains scripts for the analysis of thermal images from a FLIR camera, simulation of heat transfer in a CB-PDMS/CW-laser system, and minimization of the simulation to experimental data.

+## Workflow Overview

+- Experimental
+  - collect thermal images using FLIR camera at various lasing times
+- Image Analysis
+  - export thermal .jpg files
+  - reconstruct thermal data with ImageJ plugin
+  - extract thermal profile data along desired spatial orientations
+- Simulation
+  - simulate heat transfer in CB-PDMS/CW-laser system
+  - export simulation data as array(s) with matching shape and spatial/temporal indices as experimental data
+- Fitting
+  - use lmfit to iteratively compare simulation results to experimental data with floating parameters and minimize residuals

-## using the FLIR image analyzer scripts for temperature profile analysis
+## Using the FLIR image analyzer scripts for temperature profile analysis

 The composite_analysis script found in the image_analysis directory takes the path to side- and top-view images exported from the ImageJ FLIR .txt temperature array plugin and outputs the combined profile as seen in the exports/CSVs/lmfit_consolidated directory

-## using lmfit for non-linear least-squares minimization (https://lmfit.github.io/lmfit-py/intro.html)
+## Using lmfit for non-linear least-squares minimization (https://lmfit.github.io/lmfit-py/intro.html)

 - write an "objective function" that takes the values of the fitting variables and calculates a value (or array of values), aka "residuals," to be minimized by the optimization algorithm
 - create a Parameters object with the fitting variables along with their initial guesses and bonds

-## simulation
+## Simulation

 ## to-do